Last updated on March 19th, 2023 at 04:26 pm

 In her own words:

 I started blogging in March of 2006 at Calorie King as I set out to lose 30 pounds.
 A year and a half later, at the request of family and friends, I decided to start a photo blog of my recipes and meals.
 I began blogging at Blogspot in September 2007, which then moved to WordPress, and finally to my own domain, KathEats.com.
 After working in public relations for a few years, I went back to school to become a Registered Dietitian in 2008.

 For five years, I blogged THREE TIMES A DAY: breakfast, lunch and dinner.

 Kath’s KERF blog is listed as one of the top 25 blogs in the world.

 3. Bacon is Magic by Ayngelina Brogan

 Yes.
-It is the word bacon that first drew me in.
+The word bacon is what first drew me in.

-Ayngelina Brogan is a Canadian travel blogger and frequent solo traveler (don’t get me wrong I absolutely love fellow dreamer, Natasha’s travel blog) but I list this blog because the name is too awesome to ignore.
+Ayngelina Brogan is a Canadian travel blogger and frequent solo traveler (don’t get me wrong, I absolutely love world traveler Natasha vonGeldern’s travel blog; she often submits her travel stories and images on this website).
+Still, I list this blog because the name is too awesome to ignore.

 In her words:

 I left an amazing job, boyfriend, apartment and friends to find inspiration in Latin America.
 Today I share stories about the people and places behind the meals I enjoy around the world.